Professor Jessica Siegel Christian came to UNC Kenan-Flagler Business School for love.

 Christian and Pearsall are working with PhD student Natalie Croitoru on a theoretical paper developing an updated model for the adaptation process in teams.
 Christian describes it as “an update and new direction to the meta-analysis that we published in 2017.”

 The excitement does not end there.
 Christian loves working with doctoral students and has advised senior doctoral student Ben Rogers for the duration of his PhD studies.
-She has mixed feelings about this spring as she is happy that he has accepted a great job at Boston College but will miss having Rogers as a part of the PhD Program.
+She had was thrilled when he has accepted a great job at Boston College but misses having Rogers as a part of the PhD Program.

 She enjoyed collaborating with him on a project that resulted in a published paper about the growth mindset in the workplace.
 Basically, they wondered about what the growth mindset, which is about the development of the individual, means to organizations, which are adopting the concept in droves.